genflow-dev/sidekick-swe-bench/README.md

 1. Run your agent on the problems to produce predictions, which are a series of json records that get bundled up into a jsonl file.
 2. Evaluate the predictions jsonl file using the acceptance tests.
 This produces `.eval.log` files with logs of the testing procedure.

 This repo is for running and evaluating Sidekick on SWE Bench.
-As described in the README, it consists of 2 scripts:
+As described in the README, it contains a few scripts:

+1. The `tests.py` script allows running tests for a given SWE Bench entry, applying a model patch as needed.
+It can run dev-only tests (i.e. not applying the golden test patch that must be withheld from the model), or evaluation tests (i.e. including the golden test patch).
+This is used to give Sidekick a way to run the python tests per entry in the right environment.

+2. The `serve.py` script allows serving of test reslults.
+It's not required to run the harness, but allows running tests on a machine different from the one where Sidekick is running, eg in the cloud.
+You run this somewhere, then configure harness.py to use it by setting the test_server_host parameter.

-1. The `harness.py` script will run Sidekick on all the problems and produce predictions.
+3. The `harness.py` script will run Sidekick on all the problems and produce predictions.
 It does not do any *acceptance* testing.
 It does run any pre-existing tests that were part of the problem's repo, but never runs any acceptance tests.
 This script produces a bunch of predictions as individual json files in `predictions/<DIRNAME>/<instance_id>.json`.

 Run it like so: